UKHackspaceFoundation/foundation/telegramNotes.md

  * Draft excluders
  * Thermal imagers, if available, can help to identify risk areas

-###Induction
+###Induction to hardware
-* Certification to verify 'completed induction'
+* Certification could be created to verify 'completed induction'
+* Documentation:
-* Documentation, how to use equipment, memory joggers after induction complete
+ * how to use equipment
+ * memory joggers after induction complete

 ###Risk Assessments
 * Required for purpose of insurance